seanpm2001/SeansLifeArchive_Images_AdCap_Y2025/2025/05_May/24/README.md

 TOO LONG
 !-->

-- I did not play the game yet today, I plan to play after 10:00 pm, but I am not sure how this is going to work, as I also have to play AdVenture Communist after 10:00 pm, so I will have limited time for both games. - 2025, Saturday, May 24th
+- ~~I did not play the game yet today, I plan to play after 10:00 pm, but I am not sure how this is going to work, as I also have to play AdVenture Communist after 10:00 pm, so I will have limited time for both games. - 2025, Saturday, May 24th~~
+- I resumed gameplay for a second consecutive week, playing for a longish period of time, playing in the night, and going into the earty morning, quitting at 12:50 am.
+I played on Earth, the Moon, and Mars, and spent a notable amount of time in the event. - 2025, Saturday, May 24th

 ***